brennonshanks/professional_website/content/post/oz/index.md

 ### The OZ Equation in the Gibbs Interpretation

-See Section 3.5 of \textit{Theory of Simple Liquids} by Hansen and McDonald.
+See Section 3.5 of Theory of Simple Liquids by Hansen and McDonald.

 ## Numerical Implementations